juju/docs/src/en/controllers-creating.md

 !!!
 Note:
     The VPC ID is obtained from the AWS web UI.

-Secondly, create the controller by placing it (and any of its subsequent models) within it:
+Secondly, create the controller by placing it (and its models) within it:

 ```bash
 juju boootstrap --config vpc-id=vpc-86f7bbe1 aws
 ```

 !!!
 Note:
-    Cloud-specific features can also be passed when adding a model (`add-model`).
+    Cloud-specific features can also be passed to individual models during their creation (`add-model`).

 <!-- LINKS -->